Pexels mart production 7330130

 The Real Debt Guy

-You see Debt Collectors are believed to buy debt at somewhere between 3-10% of the actual debt value, so that’s around 3p - 10p for every pound of debt (also see ‘Defaulted debt: will my debt be sold to a Debt Collector' for more on this).
-If you have £10,000 worth of debt with a Debt Collector, you can assume the Debt Collector purchased it at somewhere between £300 - £1,000.
-If you then receive an offer of 50% off your debt - reducing it to £5,000 - the Debt Collector is still set to make a profit.
-A sizeable profit at that!
+You see, debt collectors are believed to buy debt at somewhere between 3-10% of the actual debt value, so that’s around 3p - 10p for every pound of debt (also see Defaulted debt: will my debt be sold to a Debt Collector' for more on this).
+If you have £10,000 worth of debt with a debt collector, it's fair to assume that they purchased it somewhere between £300 - £1,000.
+If you then receive an offer of 50% off your debt - reducing it to £5,000 - the debt collector is still set to make a sizeable profit.

-Once the Debt Collector has contacted you with a discounted offer for your debt, it’s time to get your negotiating boots on.
+Once the debt collector has contacted you with a discounted offer for your debt, it’s time to get your negotiating boots on.
 Don’t just accept the first offer.
 Try to secure between 10-20% of the original debt value.
 If you get this, you’ve done very well.

-Shall I send them an offer?
+Shall I send the debt collector an offer?

-The Debt Collector may see this as a sign that you want to settle and take advantage by refusing to budge on the amount or reducing the debt by a fraction.
-You could see this as showing your cards and can play into the Debt Collector’s hands.
+The debt collector may see this as a sign that you want to settle and take advantage by refusing to budge on the amount or reducing the debt by a fraction.
+You could see this as showing your cards and can play into the debt collector’s hands.

 Always communicate in writing

-Don't forget to read The Real Debt Guy's final thoughts below!
+Remember to read The Real Debt Guy's final thoughts below!

-The information in this article is considered to be true and correct at the date of publication.
+The Real Debt Guy is a qualified financial adviser and a UK debt expert.
+The information in this article is considered to be true and correct at the publication date.

 The Real Debt Guy's final thoughts.

-If you can’t agree a suitable settlement amount, the best thing you can do is continue to make the Token Payments you can afford.
+If you can’t agree on a suitable settlement amount, the best thing you can do is continue to make the Token Payments you can afford.
 Don’t enter into a settlement agreement unless you are 100% comfortable with the amount and terms.

-Also check out our guide ‘8 Steps to Handle Debt with a Debt Collector’ for more information on dealing with Debt Collectors.
+Also, check out our guide ‘8 Steps to Handle Debt with a Debt Collector’ for more information on dealing with Debt Collectors.

 Simplifying complicated matters.